Physical Wellness

 - Eating Disorder Treatment Services.
 When you struggle with disordered eating, your life is impacted in multiple areas.
 You are not alone.
 The Nutrition Wellness Team at Dick’s House will work with you to provide confidential treatments services.
 The team is composed of a primary care provider, therapist, dietitian, case manager, and athletic trainer.

-- Dartmouth Food Shelf at the Health Service.
+- Dartmouth Food Shelf at Kellogg Hall, Room 108.
 Free refrigerated foods and non-perishables are available 24/7 to all students, no questions asked.

 - Religious Accommodations for Dining.
 Dining accommodations are available for anyone who follows faith-based or spiritual dining guidelines, including Kosher, Halal, vegan, and vegetarian options.